outpaddling/desktop-installer/OpenBSD/getting-started.md

 A request has been made to add desktop-installer to the official openbsd ports collection, but this has not yet been completed.
-Once the port has been created, we can replace steps 1-3 below with `pkg_add desktop-installer`.
+Once the port has been created, we can replace every below preceding the `desktop-installer` command with `pkg_add desktop-installer`.

 For now, we install via the work-in-progress ports collection.